fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### Installation

-Now let's install the package we created earlier, called Miscellaneous, in some other project.
-Open the target project in Visual Studio, right click on solution or project in solution explorer and click *Manage NuGet Packages...*, in the Online tab find the source we configured earlier.
-What you see is kind of package browser: all packages available in the current feed is listed here.
-The package Miscellaneous should be visible in the package browser; click the install button beside it.
+Now let's install the package we published earlier, called Miscellaneous, in some other project.
+Open the target project in Visual Studio, go to *Tools > NuGet Package Manager > Manage NuGet Packages for Solution...* The package browser window will appear; in the Online tab find and select the source we configured earlier.
+All packages available in the current feed is listed here.
+The package Miscellaneous should be visible here.
+Click the install button beside it.

 ![install-package]({{site.url}}/images/install-package.png)

-If your package installation is successful, you will see these two changes in your project: a new folder called *packages* is created under your solution directory and a file called *packages.config* is included in your project.
+If your package installation is successful, you will see these changes in your project: a library called Miscellaneous.dll is added to the project references, a new folder called *packages* is created under your solution directory, and a file called *packages.config* is included in your project.
 The 'packages' folder contains the package you just installed and all further packages you install in any other project under the same solution; the 'packages.config' file contains information of the packages the project uses in XML format.

 #### Updating

+Suppose you have made some changes to the package Miscellaneous and want to publish a new version.
+Make the changes you want and follow steps 3 to 6 in section *Authoring NuGet Packages*.
+You have the new version published.

-Open Package Manager Console, choose package source, and run
+To get the update, open Package Manager Console, choose package source, and run

     Update-Package package-name